 Every few years, when large downpours have occurred at the right time, Mt Gibson puts on vivid and scenic floral displays, consisting of:

-The land management team at Mt Gibson is led by Rob Lennard, our resident Mt Gibson Sanctuary Manager, supported by his partner, Jeanie.
-During the establishment of the feral-free area, he is assisted by a team of feral animal control officers.
+The land management team at Mt Gibson is led by Melissa Farrelly, our resident Mt Gibson Sanctuary Manager.
+She is assisted by two Land Management Officers.

-A Wildlife Ecologist, Laura Ruykys, is also based on site at Mt Gibson.
-Scientific support is provided by our south-west ecologists and interns.
+Scientific support is provided by Wildlife Ecologist, Laura Ruykys, three Field Ecologists, our south-west ecologists and interns.

-In addition to permanent staff, there are a number of students and long-term volunteers who assist in delivering the science and land management program at Mt Gibson.
+In addition to staff, there are a number of students and volunteers who assist in delivering the science and land management program at Mt Gibson.